owi1972/angular2-start/README.md

 If you're looking for Angular 1.x please use [angular-start][angularstart]

-This project structure is based on the [Angular Universal Starter][universalstarter] and [Angular Werbpack Start][webpackstarter] skeleton for a typical [Angular 2][angular] universal/webpack application.
+This project structure is based on the [Angular Universal Starter][universalstarter] and [Angular CLI][angularcli] skeleton for a typical [Angular 2][angular] Universal/SystemJS application.

-The project is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The project is preconfigured to install the Angular framework, Angular CLI and a bunch of development and testing tools for instant web development gratification.

 ## Getting Started